GTSinger/GTSinger/README.md

 - `seg_singing.py` & `seg_speech.py`: Segment the singing voice and speech based on the TextGrid file.

-- `gen_xml.py` : For the generation and processing of XML.

 ## Code for benchmarks

 ### Technique Controllable Singing Voice Synthesis